Concordium/concordium.github.io/source/shared/net/concepts/id-accounts.rst

 Revoking anonymity
 ==================

 The identity of a user can only be revealed to a qualified authority as part of a valid legal process.
 A qualified authority is a governmental body that has authority to act in a relevant jurisdiction.
-For example, a local police force, a local court or an investigatory division of a local authority that regulates financial conduct will all have authority to act in their relevant jurisdictions.
+For example, a local police force, a local court or an investigatory division of a local authority that regulates financial conduct will all have authority to act in their jurisdictions.
 These authorities are qualified to begin the process of revoking the anonymity of a user when they proceed through established legal channels and make a formal request.
 The outcome of such a request is likely to be that a qualified authority obtains an official order, which may be in the form of a warrant, court order, or similar instrument.
 Only after a qualified authority validly serves an official order upon the relevant anonymity revokers and identity provider can the real-world identity of a user be revealed and only to the extent set out in the order.

 When legally obliged, the anonymity revokers and identity provider work together to determine the owner of an account and determine which accounts belong to the same owner.
 Anonymity revocation is a multi-stage process requiring cooperation of multiple parties.